Gail Tully is the midwife from Minneapolis, Minnesota, USA who conceived and developed Spinning Babies. Spinning Babies

 Gail does not answer questions on the Spinning Babies blog or on the Facebook page.
 Your child may be in kindergarten before Gail finds your note.

-Gail does want to celebrate your journey and desire for an emotionally nurturing birth for you and your baby, of course!
+Gail does want to celebrate your journey and shares your desire for an emotionally nurturing birth.

 Do share your stories that tell how using these techniques resolved helped achieve an “easier” labor.
 And if these techniques didn’t work, share which ones they were and how frequent you did them and at what gestational age.
 That’s helpful, too!

 More on Gail Tully